 I stopped walking and peered into the darkness ahead, searching for a human shape.

 There was no visible outline, figure, shadow, or form.
-Just the most intense, almost palpable darkness such as one faces only in nightmares.
+Just the most intense, almost palpable darkness.

 “You there!” the voice called again in a quick rasp.
 As if the two words were one threatening syllable.

 I stood frozen in place.
-The rasp had a menacing tone, and I was afraid because I could not see the body that it belonged to.
+The rasp had a menacing tone, and I was unnerved because I could not see the body that it belonged to.

 “Do you hear me?”

-The rasp was closer this time; I guessed about ten feet away.
-I might have responded had I been able to judge its accompanying body or face, but the moon didn’t pierce through the blackness, and the stars did not shine.
+The rasp was closer this time.
+I might have responded had I been able to assess its body or face, but the moon did not pierce through the blackness, and the stars did not shine.

 “You inquired about the house,” the voice rasped quickly.

 I did not answer.
-I nearly dashed around the spot on which I guessed the menacing speaker to stand—so terrified had I become of the gloom and the ruin—but I couldn’t tell if I would run into something that would stop me in place and set me off balance.
-I thought it best, instead, to rejoin, and just as I was about to confirm the speaker’s observation—
+I nearly dashed around the spot on which I guessed the menacing speaker to stand — so alarmed had I become of the gloom and the ruin — but I could not tell if I would run into something that would stop me in place and set me off balance.
+I thought it best, instead, to rejoin, and just as I was about to confirm the speaker’s observation —

 “I know who owns it,” came the rasp.

-My voice was meek—I was weak with fear, fatigue, and hunger—I had postponed supper to explore this old neighborhood—
+My voice was meek — I was weak with fear and hunger — I had postponed supper to explore this old neighborhood —

 “You do?”
 I queried at last, with more timidity than I cared to display.